buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 # Summary of changes and additional text since RFC 6724

 * Changed default policy table to move fc00::/7 to precedence 30, above legacy IPv4.
-* Changed default policy table to move the 6to4 address block 2002::/16 to the same as the Teredo prefix.
+* Changed default policy table to move the 6to4 address block 2002::/16 to the same precedence as the Teredo prefix.
 * Changed ::ffff:0:0/96 to precedence 20.
 * Changed Rule 5.5 to a MUST support.
 * Added note on precedence for general ULAs where specific ULAs are inserted in the policy table.